Achieve NuResults with NuPathways and a NuExperience.

 Randstad Technologies, Help Desk Tier 1 Support Agent

-If you’re considering entering the IT field, don’t let a lack of computer science degree hold you back.
+If you’re considering entering the field of Information Technology (IT), don’t let a lack of computer science degree hold you back.
 There are many ways to get into IT.
 Some have a computer science degree, but some have a liberal arts degree and gain hands-on experience and IT credentials with certifications.
 Others forego a degree completely and earn IT certifications to develop very specific technical skills to launch their IT career.

 Certificate of Completion

-You’ll receive a certificate of completion from NuPaths and Harrisburg University of Science & Technology when you achieve the following:
+You’ll receive a certificate of completion from Harrisburg University of Science & Technology and NuPaths when you achieve the following:

-- Pass at least 50% of the IT certification exams for a role.
+- Pass at least 50% of the IT certification exams in your NuPaths program.

 An internship with a prospective employer is a way for you to bridge the gap between the classroom and the workplace.
 It can provide valuable experience for your career development, become a milestone on your resume, and lead to full-time employment.

 Tech jobs are everywhere!
 IT is at the core of much of today’s business, education and government operations.
 And, the location from which you work can often be flexible.
-There are many IT jobs where you can work remotely from any location, with or without infrequent visits to an office.
 IT really is an amazing field with a growing variety of opportunities.